Why Palantir Technologies Inc. (PLTR) Stock Could See Much Higher Prices Ahead

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -20.28% In the last 1 month and extending the period to 3 months gives it a -3.66%, and is 3.21% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.38% over the week and 8.89% over the month.
+The stock witnessed a -28.75% In the last 1 month and extending the period to 3 months gives it a 1.72%, and is -0.90% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.49% over the week and 9.67% over the month.

 Palantir Technologies Inc. (PLTR) Analyst Forecasts